Permafrost/Tundra/README.md

       Defaults to serializing `$document` as [XML], if neither `$content.type` nor `$schema` are specified.
     * `$encoding` is an optional character set to use when encoding the resulting text data to a byte array or input stream.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
     * `$mode` is an optional choice of {stream, bytes, string} which specifies the type of object `$content` is returned as.
 Defaults to stream.